 by Robert Aickman, edited and with an introduction by Victoria Nelson

-An NYRB Classics OriginalCross Henry James with M.R.
-James and you might end up with a writer like Robert Aickman, though his self-described “strange stories” remain confoundingly and uniquely his own.
-Aickman’s superbly written tales terrify not with standard thrills and gore but through a radical overturning of the laws of nature and everyday life.
+Robert Aickman’s self-described “strange stories” are confoundingly and uniquely his own.
+These superbly written tales terrify not with standard thrills and gore but through a radical overturning of the laws of nature and everyday life.
 His territory of the strange, of the “void behind the face of order,” is a surreal region that grotesquely mimics the quotidian: Is that river the Thames, or is it even a river?
 What does it mean when a prospective lover removes one dress, and then another—and then another?
-Do a herd of cows in a peaceful churchyard contain the souls of jilted women preparing to trample a cruel lover to death?
-Published for the first time under one cover, this collection offers a generous introduction to a sophisticated, psychologically acute modernist whose achievements have too long been hidden under the cloak of genre. victoria nelson
+Does a herd of cows in a peaceful churchyard contain the souls of jilted women preparing to trample a cruel lover to death?
+Published for the first time under one cover, the stories in this collection offer an unequaled introduction to a profoundly original modern master of the uncanny. victoria nelson aickman

 Reading Robert Aickman is like watching a magician work, and very often I’m not even sure what the trick was.
 All I know is that he did it beautifully.

 In Aickman's fiction, peculiarity is intertwined with a drab twentieth-century realism that is very English and sometimes dryly funny.
 Think Philip Larkin, or Barbara Pym, gone eldritch.

 Aickman was a master of the 'strange story’ whose nearly unclassifiable output relies neither on ghosts nor creaking castles.
 Each story in this collection is a small masterpiece of unease and psychological perplexity….Aickman’s stories present dreamlike, inexplicable realities in prose both strangely sensual and entirely disarming, making this collection a treasure for fans of Poe, Kafka, and Lovecraft.